wbkd/wordcount-api/README.md

 # Wordcount API

-API to count unique words in german and english texts
+API to count unique words in german and english texts.
+See the frontend code [here](https://github.com/wbkd/wordcounter).

 ## Installation